Quality-adjusted life year: Debate

-According to Pliskin et al., the QALY model requires utility independent, risk neutral, and constant proportional tradeoff behaviour.
+According to Pliskin et al., the QALY model requires utility independent, risk neutral, and constant proportional tradeoff behavior.
 For the more general case of a life time health profile (i.e., experiencing more than one health state during the remaining years of life), the utility of a life time health profile must equal the sum of single-period utilities.
-Because of these theoretical assumptions, the meaning and usefulness of the QALY is debated.
+Because of these theoretical assumptions, the meaning and usefulness of the QALY are debated.
 Perfect health is difficult, if not impossible, to define.
 Some argue that there are health states worse than being dead, and that therefore there should be negative values possible on the health spectrum (indeed, some health economists have incorporated negative values into calculations).
 Determining the level of health depends on measures that some argue place disproportionate importance on physical pain or disability over mental health.

 The method of ranking interventions on grounds of their cost per QALY gained ratio (or ICER) is controversial because it implies a quasi-utilitarian calculus to determine who will or will not receive treatment.
 However, its supporters argue that since health care resources are inevitably limited, this method enables them to be allocated in the way that is approximately optimal for society, including most patients.
 Another concern is that it does not take into account equity issues such as the overall distribution of health states—particularly since younger, healthier cohorts have many times more QALYs than older or sicker individuals.
 As a result, QALY analysis may undervalue treatments which benefit the elderly or others with a lower life expectancy.
-Also, many would argue that all else being equal, patients with more severe illness should be prioritised over patients with less severe illness if both would get the same absolute increase in utility.
+Also, many would argue that all else being equal, patients with more severe illness should be prioritized over patients with less severe illness if both would get the same absolute increase in utility.

 As early as 1989, Loomes and McKenzie recommended that research be conducted concerning the validity of QALYs.
 In 2010, with funding from the European Commission, the European Consortium in Healthcare Outcomes and Cost-Benefit Research (ECHOUTCOME) began a major study on QALYs as used in health technology assessment.
 Ariel Beresniak, the study's lead author, was quoted as saying that it was the "largest-ever study specifically dedicated to testing the assumptions of the QALY."
 In January 2013, at its final conference, ECHOUTCOME released preliminary results of its study which surveyed 1361 people "from academia" in Belgium, France, Italy and the UK.
 The researchers asked the subjects to respond to 14 questions concerning their preferences for various health states and durations of those states (e.g., 15 years limping versus 5 years in a wheelchair).
 They concluded that: